andywales83/Cartwrights-Jewellery-Goldsmiths/README.md

 1. As a site Administrator, I would want to be able to control the main functionality of the site, including adding new categories and products.
 2. As a site Administrator, I would want to be able to edit or delete categories and products as required.
-3. As a site Administrator, I would want to be able to control the products and their status in deals and promotions.
-4. As a site Administrator, I would want to be able to view all current and existing purchases made by users for accessing should a purchase query arise.
+3. As a site Administrator, I would want to be able to view all current and existing purchases made by users for accessing should a purchase query arise.
-5. As a site Administrator, I would want to be able to add new users or delete users who have issues with registration or account deletion functionality.
+4. As a site Administrator, I would want to be able to add new users or delete users who have issues with registration or account deletion functionality.

 ---